December 15, 2014

 - Step 3: My twinset-equivalent is a tee shirt and cardigan from Eileen Fisher.

-- Step 4: My jeans are waxed denim from Eileen Fisher (discontinued, but great black jeans from her are here), and my shirt is a black and white linen print from J.Jill – which is again long time gone.
+- Step 4: My jeans are waxed denim from Eileen Fisher, and my shirt is a black and white linen print from J.Jill – which is again long time gone.

 - Step 5: Majorica pearl earrings and bracelet, Hermes Croisiere watch (discontinued), an Agnes B. handbag, and my Hermes 70 cm “bandanna”.
 So far, this has been really simple and straightforward – I can just walk to my closet and find all these things easily.